-Governments impose property taxes on homeowners to finance county and municipal costs.
-Property taxes pay for police and fire personnel.
-They help fund public schools and utility services.
-Your municipal or county government has a big stake in collecting homeowners’ taxes so it can meet its budget.
-If you can’t pay your taxes, the government will come after you.
-You may lose your home.
+All local governments impose property taxes on homeowners to finance county and municipal services.
+Property taxes help pay for things like police and fire services, public schools, and utility services.
+Your municipal or county government has a big stake in collecting property taxes so it can meet its budget.
+Local governments do not look kindly on homeowners who don’t pay their property taxes, and they have some incredibly powerful collection tools that ensure that property taxes will be paid sooner or later—including selling your home.

 Interest and Penalties Will Accrue

-If you can’t pay your property taxes at the time they’re due, your government will start charging interest on your tax account.
-Interest typically accrues monthly.
-You may also incur penalties.
-Therefore, the total balance you owe to your municipality or county will begin to steadily increase.
-At some point, your government may publish notice of your delinquent taxes in your local newspaper.
+If you don’t pay your property taxes when they're due, your local taxing authority will start charging interest on your tax account.
+This interest typically accrues monthly.
+You may also incur monetary penalties.
+This means that the total balance you owe to your local government will begin to steadily increase.
+At some point, your local government may even publish notice of your delinquent taxes in your local newspaper.

 You Could Lose Your Property in a Tax Sale